Woodworking Projects and Ideas for Kids

 Encouraging imagination is important for kids’ mental growth, especially nowadays where information and entertainment are spoon-feed over screens.
 One of the fun ways to put our kids’ imagination into practice is through woodworking projects.
 It’s a balance between creativity and cognitive skills, plus kids are able to create something unique and personal.

-Whether for home schooling or for group projects in school classrooms, these ideas will challenge kids to stretch their brains as they think about making something original using mostly wooden objects.
+Whether for home schooling or working on group projects in a school classroom, these ideas will challenge kids to stretch their brains as they think about making something original using mostly wooden objects.
 Kids may also be encouraged to search for wooden objects that could possibly work for their woodworking projects ideas.

 Train and Tracks

 We know how young kids love to play with trains – and this one is super easy to make.
 All you need are three wooden boxes, a wooden spool, and six pasta wagon wheels.
 But before going ahead with the assembly, let your little ones have a little fun with paint and ask them to color the blocks.

 Once the blocks are nice and dry, use wood glue to attach the pieces together.
 Glue on the wooden spool to be the train engines smokestack.
 For the tracks, popsicle sticks on a piece of cardboard would do the trick!

 Adult supervision may still be needed for some easy wood projects for kids, especially those that require power tools.

 If your little one wants to create a box for storing crayons, marbles, or any other personal items, he may need your hand in building one.

 The box can be any size he wants – wider, taller, smaller, bigger.
 The lid could be sliding too.
 Kids would need wood, a pencil, tape measure, sandpaper, hand drill and assorted bits, speed square, and a saw for cutting the wood into the right pieces.
 If you want it to be simpler, you can also use wood glue to attach the pieces together.